MicrosoftDocs/powerbi-docs/powerbi-docs/natural-language/q-and-a-limitations.md

 ## Review question limitations

 The review questions only store questions asked against your data model for up to 28 days.
 When using the new review questions capability, you might notice that some questions aren't recorded.
-They are intentionally not recorded.
+They're intentionally not recorded.
 The natural language engine performs a series of data cleansing steps to ensure that every key stroke from a user isn't recorded or shown.

 Power BI administrators can use the tenant settings to manage the ability to store questions.
 Permissions are based on security groups.